 Types of Claims

-The Unemployment Insurance (UI) program provides temporary payments to individuals who are unemployed through no fault of their own and meet all other eligibility requirements.
-Visit the File a UI Claim page for more information on filing online, by phone, or by mail/fax.
-Below are the different types of UI claims that can be filed:
+The Unemployment Insurance program provides temporary payments to individuals who are unemployed through no fault of their own and meet all other eligibility requirements.
+Visit the File a UI Claim page for more information on how to file online, by phone, or by mail or fax.
+Below are the different types of unemployment claims that can be filed:

-These claims are based on wages earned from employers covered by the California UI Code and paid from the UI fund.
-The claim is based on California wages paid in specific quarters.
+These claims are based on wages earned from employers covered by the California Unemployment Insurance Code (UIC) and paid from the Unemployment Insurance fund.
+Claims are based on California wages paid in specific quarters.

 Unemployment Compensation for Federal Employees

 These claims provide unemployment compensation to former or partially unemployed federal civilian employees.
 A federal civilian employee may have worked for the United States Postal Service or the Internal Revenue Service.
 These claims are funded by the Federal government and are subject to regular state eligibility requirements.

 This program provides unemployment compensation to former service members upon release from active military service.
 These claims are also funded by federal funds and are subject to regular state eligibility requirements.

 A joint claim is a claim using base period earnings of more than one type, e.g., federal civilian wages, federal military wages, and regular state-covered wages.
 These claims are based on both California wages and federal wages.